 Go On the Defensive

 Defensive companies are usually large corporations with a long track record.
-The implication is that having successfully weathered crises in the past, they would also have the resources and resilience of doing so again.
+The logic is that having successfully weathered crises in the past, they would also have the resources and resilience of doing so again.
 They are also usually in businesses that have inelastic demand, where people will need to continue using their products and services, irrespective of economic conditions.

 Examples of defensive stocks include Singtel (SGX: Z74) and Sheng Shiong (SGX: OV8), since people will still need to use mobile phone services regardless of the market, and the same goes for daily necessities.